rbtcollins/bitnami-docker/tutorials/redmine.md

     - nginx-vhost:/bitnami/nginx/conf/vhosts
 ```

-The `docker-compose.yml` file will be used to orchestrate the launch of the MariaDB, Ruby and Nginx containers using docker-compose.
+The `docker-compose.yml` file will be used to orchestrate the launch of the MariaDB, Ruby and nginx containers using docker-compose.

 In the docker compose definition we specified the `MARIADB_USER`, `MARIADB_PASSWORD` and `MARIADB_DATABASE` parameters in the environment of the MariaDB container.
 The MariaDB container uses these parameters to setup a user and database on the first run.
 We have setup these variables according to the `database.yml` configuration above.
 The volume mounted at the `/bitnami/mariadb/data` path of the container ensures persistence of the MariaDB data.

 We use the `volumes` property to mount the Redmine application source in the Ruby container at the `/app` path of the container.
 The link to the MariaDB container allows the Ruby container to access the database server using the `mariadb` hostname.

-With the help of docker links, the Nginx container will be able to address the Ruby container using the `redmine` hostname.
+With the help of docker links, the nginx container will be able to address the Ruby container using the `redmine` hostname.

-Finally, we expose the Nginx container port 80 on the host port 80, making the Redmine application accessible over the network.
+Finally, we expose the nginx container port 80 on the host port 80, making the Redmine application accessible over the network.

 ### Step 3: Running Docker Compose